Mohammad Shafiq Hamdam: As a writer

-He writes for The Huffington Post and many leading news papers and journals on political, security and foreign affairs.
+He writes for The Huffington Post and many leading newspapers and journals on political, security and foreign affairs.
 Talking about the corruption related issues and Afghanistan's affairs he has been appearing in numbers of national and International media outlets, such as Tolo News TV, Khaama Press News Agency, RFE/RL, BBC, CNBC, CBS, The Guardian, VOA, TRT TV, Aljazeera TV, The Washington Post and other key national and international media outlets.